vueuse/vueuse/packages/rxjs/useObservable/index.md

 # useObservable

-Use an Observable, return a ref and automatically unsubscribe from it when the component is unmounted.
+Use an RxJS [`Observable`](https://rxjs.dev/guide/observable), return a `ref`, and automatically unsubscribe from it when the component is unmounted.

 ## Usage